- Colleges

 No min.
 GPA Required

-The Julia Kiene Scholarship is a scholarship of $2,000.
-Ms. Kiene's career serves as an inspiration to women who pursue careers in the industry.
+The Louisan Mamer Scholarship honors Ms. Mamer, an electric industry pioneer who worked for many years with the Rural Electrification Administration educating rural Americans about the uses of electricity.
+Ms. Mamer joined WiNUP (EWRT) in 1948 and remained a member until her death in 2006.
+Her generous contribution to WiNUP enables the organization to fund the annual scholarship in her name.
 Applicants must be pursuing advanced degrees (beyond a bachelor's degree), which will lead to careers in the utility industry or allied fields.
 Relevant fields of study must relate to a career in a utility related profession such as engineering, business administration, accounting, environmental sciences, communication, information technologies, etc. The applicant must be accepted to a regionally or nationally accredited university.
 Both WiNUP members and non-members are eligible to apply for the scholarship.
-Please visit the scholarship's website or contact the Women's International Network of Utility Professionals for more information.
+Please visit the scholarship's website or contact the Women's's International Network of Utility Professionals for more information.

 What types of scholarships are available for students?